 When I started with crypto, the arguments against Bitcoin were terrible.
 But they are even worse nowadays.
-They are mostly written by people that have never invested in their life.
-Let alone in Bitcoin.
-You can’t blame them.
+They are mostly written by people who have never invested in their lives, let alone in Bitcoin, and you can’t blame them.

 Bitcoin trolling has become a weird armchair sport.